Ron Reynolds (politician): Political career

 Reynolds first vied in the 2008 Texas House of Representatives Democratic party primary election for District 27, against the incumbent, Dora Olivo.

 Reynolds garnered 14,634 votes (49.7%) to Olivo's 14,821 (50.3%).
 In 2010, he vied in the Democratic primaries again and unseated Olivo after polling 5,158 (57.6%) to 3,791 (42.4%).
 In the same year's general election, he beat Derek Dean Grayson of the Libertarian party.
 He was sworn in on 10 January 2011 as State Representative, House District 27.

 In 2012, he ran unopposed in the Democratic party primaries and won re-election with 69% of the votes in the general election.
 Reynolds was elected for a third term during the 2014 general election after polling 24,326 (67%) against David Wayne Hamilton's 11,990.
 Reynolds was opposed by Angelique Bartholomew in the runoff for the Democratic party primaries for the 27th district in 2016.
 Reynolds led in the March 1, 2016, primary but came up about 250 votes short to avoid a runoff election.
 He finished first in the four candidate primary with about 48.5% of the vote.
 Angelique Bartholomew received 24.1%.
 The runoff election occurred on May 24, 2016.
 Reynolds was supported by Al Green, Sheila Jackson Lee, Sylvester Turner, and the Democratic party chair of Fort Bend County in what was his first primary challenge since he had been elected and won the runoff election by a vote of 53% to 47%.
 He survived the low-turnout runoff election by 225 votes.
 He faced the Republican party politician Ken Bryant in the 2016 general election.
 During the Democratic primaries in 2018, he beat his opponent Wilvin Carter with 61.37%.
 He won the 2018 general election unopposed while in jail as the Republican party did not field a candidate.

 During the 2020 general election, he defeated Tom Virippan to win re-election.
 Reynolds was arrested with U.S. congressman Al Green during a voting rights protest in front of the U.S. Supreme Court in Washington D.C. in 2021.
 He was one of many Democrats who had arrest warrants issued to them after they refused to join a special session ordered by Greg Abbott in August 2021.
 He founded the Texas House Progressive Caucus in 2021 and in 2022, he polled 70.3% of the votes to beat the Republican party candidate, Sohrab Gilani.
 Reynolds was elected Chair of the Texas Legislative Black Caucus in August 2022.
 He led the charge to form the first-ever Texas Historically Black Colleges and Universities (HBCU) Legislative Caucus in 2023.

 Reports have named Reynolds as owing the most in fines to the Texas Ethics Commission compared to any other lawmaker in 2017, 2018, and 2024.
 As of July 2024, Reynolds owed over $77,000 in fines to the Texas Ethics Commission.

 Political views

 Abortion

-Reynolds is in favor of abortion rights and is pro-choice.
+Reynolds is in favor of abortion rights.